Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Introduction

 The insights and methodologies developed through this research contribute to the broader goal of developing efficient, scalable approaches for forest biodiversity assessment and monitoring using close-range sensing technologies.

 The remainder of this paper is organized as follows: Section~\ref{sec:dataset} presents the BioVista dataset, including data collection, preprocessing and preparation.
-Section~\ref{sec:method} details our deep learning methodology, covering both single-modality approaches (2D orthophoto and 3D ALS point cloud classification) and multi-modal fusion strategies.
+Section~\ref{sec:method} details our deep learning methodology, covering both single-modality approaches (2D orthophoto and 3D ALS point cloud classification) and multimodal fusion strategies.
 Section~\ref{sec:experiments} presents our experimental results and performance analysis.
-Section~\ref{sec:discussion} discusses limitations and potential improvements of our approach, while Section~\ref{sec:conclusion} concludes with key findings and future research directions.
+Section~\ref{sec:discussion} discusses limitations and potential improvements of our approach before we conclude in Section~\ref{sec:conclusion}.